Liberia: Assistant MYS Minister Keen On Women Empowerment

 Professor Ajavon, who also hailed from Bong County, vowed to build a community center that will help transform youth through empowerment opportunities.

 "Between now and 2025, we are going to build a community center that will be free for everyone in Bong County.
-It is going be big; it is going have a sports facility, an education facility, and GED for young women," she added.
+It is going be big; it is going have a sport facility, an education facility and GED for young women," she among other things added.